Ovikx/cnn-image-preprocessor/README.md

 Simple image preprocessor I made while working on my first Keras binary classification convolutional neural network.
-Primarily loads RGB images from specified directories into size `(n, n, 3)` NumPy arrays.
+Converts images from specified directories into NumPy arrays.
 Its functionality will be expanded out of necessity.